 Would it be helpful if all mobile chat tools are placed using the phone's default TXT / SMS application?

-3. Real-time utility
+3. Real-time utilities

 Abandoned cart targeting: remind customers of incomplete checkouts by sending pictures of the items they left in their online carts, and even let them complete their purchase from their inbox.